axllent/bwlog/README.md

 MyUser MySecretPass
 ```
 Then just add `-p <password_file>` to your startup flags.
 BWLog does not handle multiple users/passwords.

+## HTTPS

+To enable HTTPS you must use both the `-sslcert` and `-sslkey` options to specify the respective certificate files.

 ## Compiling